-Publishing will temporarily discard the cache nodes you've manually created , and save the frame or animation with the location and format specified in Blender's output settings.
+Publishing generate a new animation from your most recently rendered frames that have an active render layer node present in the compositor , and save the frame or animation with the location and format specified in Blender's output settings.
 Audio will also be included in any movie formats if you have audio in the VSE (ensure no video is present in the VSE otherwise it will take precedence over the compositor).
 Animation flicker will also be removed during publishing if you enable the 'remove temporal flicker' option.

 Publish Current Frame

 Saves the result of the compositor as a still image to the location and format specified Blender's output property panel.

 Saves the result of the compositor as an animation or image sequence to the location and format specified Blender's output property panel.

 Removes the flicker in animations caused by denoisers always producing a slightly different results on each frame.

 With this option enabled any unmuted file output node will generate a new image sequence at full resolution (handy if you want to generate multiple variations).
 Note that only the active composite node can generate movie files with audio.

 Quick publish will use the cache to publish without recalculating the tree.
 For this reason, it's a good idea to drop down a 100% cache node after parts of your node tree that you don't intend to edit after rendering, this will generate cache during the render ( a huge advantage vs taking your renders to a 3rd party compositor).

 Image editors set to ‘viewer node’ mode will show the progress of the publish operation.
 This is extremely useful if temporal stabilsiation is enabled, because it allows you to spot issues immediately rather than having to wait until the entire animation has been processed, so you can quickly find the ideal settings for each scene.